addzey/addzey.dev/content/rhcsa.md

 Some settings that you might like to change in there would be `PasswordAuthentication` and `PermitRootLogin`  disabling both of these is generally a good option for improved security

+To restrict SSH login to specific users, the users can be defined with `AllowUsers username1 username2`

 ### Set enforcing and permissive modes for SELinux
+Check the current SELinux status: `getenforce`
+Change the SELinux mode to permissive: `setenforce permissive`
+Change the SELinux mode to enforcing: `setenforce enforcing`

 ### List and identify SELinux file and process context
+SELinux contexts follow the below standard:
+**user** specific context (you will see this as _u)
+**role** specific context (you will see this as _r)
+**type** which defines allowed operations (you will see this as _t)

+List directory contents including SELinux file contexts: `ls -laZ`
+List processes including SELinux process contexts: `ps auxZ`
+Find the SELinux process context for httpd: `ps auxZ | grep httpd`

 ### Restore default file contexts
+Restore defaults as per policy for the entire filesystem: `touch /.autorelabel` followed by rebooting
+Change the SELinux context on folder /web: `semanage-fcontext -a -t httpd_sys_content_t "/web(/.*)?"`
+Restore contexts per policy for a specific folder: `restorecon -R -v /web`

 ### Manage SELinux port labels

 ### Use boolean settings to modify system SELinux settings
+List all SELinux boolean options: `getsebool -a`
+Set a SELinux boolean value persistently: `setsebool -P <option> [on/off]`
+For example, allow httpd access to user home directories: `setsebool -P httpd_enable_homedirs on`

 ### Diagnose and address routine SELinux policy violations
 Search "/var/log/audit.log" for messages with AVC: `grep AVC /var/log/audit/audit.log`
+Do the same with journalctl: `journalctl | grep sealert`
+Analyze the audit log and provide a human readable output with suggestions: `sealert -a /var/log/audit/audit.log`

 ## Manage containers